Lockstep

 Online payments security

 We have also demonstrated and patented the application of Stepwise principles for protecting financial account details online.
 Lockstep Technologies was the first in the world to see how to exploit the cryptography embedded in Chip-and-PIN cards in the online and mobile environments, to protect Card Not Present payments.
-We treat CNP fraud as virtual skimming and carding, and we prevent it in exactly the same manner; please see the blog post "Killing two birds with one chip".
+We treat CNP fraud as digital skimming and carding, and we address it in exactly the same manner; please see the blog post “Killing two birds with one chip”.

 The Stepwise CNP payment security technique can be realised in mobile phones, leveraging SIMs or other Secure Elements, and in Chip-and-PIN cards connected to web browsers wireless or by contact readers.